kedicesur/AQ/README.md

     The return value is the current AQ instance.
 - **`.flush()`:** Similar to `.clear("hard")` but returns an array of items those are in resolved or pending states.
 This can be used to prematurely clear the queue and apply the remaining resolved or pending items to standard `Promise` methods like `.all()`, `.race()`or `.any()` etc.
 - **`.on("event")`:** Adds or removes eventlisteners.
 You can add multiple eventlisteners per event.
-AQ instances can take three event types
+AQ instances can take four event types
     - `"next"` event is fired per successfull yielding of a pending or an already resolved item at the head of the queue.
 Some pending items at the head might of course get rejected and the `"next"` event won't fire for rejections.
+The unique `id` of the resolving promise is passed to the eventhandler.
     - `"error"` event is fired once an item in the queue gets rejected.
-An error object is passed to the event handler.
+An `error` object is passed to the event handler.
 The `error` object can take the shape as follows;
     ```javascript
     { name   : "Timeout"                                // name of the error
     , message: "Promise timed out before fullfillment"  // descrtiption
     , pid    : "D8VJQ7ZMIDA"                            // the ID of the rejected or aborted promise
     }
     ```
     - `"empty"` event is fired whenever the queue becomes empty.
+    - `"reply"` event is fired whenever a promise in the queue gets resolved and a `reply` object is passed to the eventhandler.
+The `reply` object has two properties. `"value"` which holds the resolved value and `"pid"` which holds the unique `id` of the resolving promise.

     When invoked, the `.on("event")` returns an object with two methods. `.do(f)` and `.forget(id)` whereas `f` is a function and `id` is a unique id string.